View Source AWS.SecurityHub (aws-elixir v1.0.11)

 Disables the standards specified by the provided

-Enables the standards specified by the provided StandardsArn
+Enables the standards specified by the provided StandardsArn.

 Retrieves a list of details for automation rules based on rule Amazon Resource Names (ARNs).

-Returns associations between an Security Hub configuration and a batch of target accounts, organizational units, or the root.
+Returns associations between an Security Hub CSPM configuration and a batch of target accounts, organizational units, or the root.

 Provides details about a batch of security controls for the current Amazon Web Services account and Amazon Web Services Region.